netresearch/docker-ftp-server/README.rst

 Netresearch Docker image to provide a FTP server
 ================================================

-This image provides a FTP server for multiple users which can be freely defined and are created on startup.
+This image provides a FTP server for multiple users which can be freely defined and are created on startup and have the purpose to provide a central ftp service for other docker containers.

+To share the data managed by the sftp container mount the ``/home`` directory to a named volume or to a path on your host.

+You can also adjust the vsftpd configuration by mount your own to ``/etc/vsftpd/vsftpd.conf`` inside the container.
+Please not that the entrypoint will adjust the ownership and permissions on your mounted file to get the service work.

 Usage